-In all states, the flood reporting or warning Service (Hochwassermeldedienst, sometimesHochwasserwarndienst) monitors and reports flood levels, and compares them with regard to pre-defined risk levels (so-called "reporting-levels").
-On the federal level, the Federal Water and Navigation Authority (Wasser- und Schiffahrtverwaltung des Bundes, WSV) maintains the Service for flood reporting for federal waterways.
-All Services gather and coordinate data for the protection against flood-hazards and floating ice.
-Public information, including forecasts and warnings if necessary, is delivered by these Services.
-(In some states such information is accessible through electronic media).
+In all states, the flood reporting or warning Service monitors and reports flood levels, and compares them with regard to pre-defined risk levels (so-called 'reporting-levels').
+On the federal level, the Federal Water and Navigation Authority (wsv) maintains the service for flood reporting for federal waterways.
+All Services gather and coordinate data for the protection against flood hazards and floating ice.
+Public Information, including forecasts and warnings if necessary, is delivered by these Services.

-Each state has its own provision for flood reporting (Hochwassermeldeordnung).
+Each state has its own provision for flood reporting.
 Although the flood reporting procedures are not standardized, all states follow similar procedures for cooperation with the WSV.
-The WSV is obliged by the Federal Law of Federal Waterways (Bundeswasserstraßengesetz §35 Abs.1) to maintain a water-level and flood reporting Service in cooperation with the single states.
-The water-level and accompanying hazards are distinguished in different reporting and alert stages.
+The wsv is obliged by the Federal Law of Federal Waterways to maintain a flood reporting service in cooperation with the states.

+The water level and accompanying hazards are distinguished in different reporting and alert stages.

-In the Rhine area and its wide catchment area, the WVS and six state Services produce and deliver flood forecasts and warning procedures.
+In the Rhine area and its wide catchment area, the wsv and six state Services produce and deliver flood forecasts and warning procedures.
 The warning process in the states of Bayern, Baden-Württemberg, Hessen, Rheinland-Pfalz and Nordrhein -Westphalen is regulated by the state.
 In the Saarland the WSV is responsible for the flood reporting and warning.
-The Federal Institute for Hydrology, acting as the supervisory authority under the control of the Federal Ministry for Transport, is responsible for the preparation of models for the water-level and water drain forecasts.
+The Federal Institute for Hydrology, acting as the supervisory authority under the control of the Federal Ministry for Transport, is responsible for the preparation of models for the water level and water drain forecasts.

-In the Rhine area, there are seven water-level forecast centres situated in Würzburg (Bavaria), Karlsruhe (Baden-Württemberg), Saarbruecken (Saarland), Trier, Koblenz and Mainz (all Rhineland-Palatinate), and Duisburg (North Rhine-Westphalia).
-These forecast centres gather the Information directly from the numerous water-level stations by means of computerized data transfer via modern and telephone.
-The number of water-level stations varies considerably among the states with approximately 300 stations in Baden-Württemberg and 38 in the Saarland.3
+In the Rhine area, there are seven water level forecast centres situated in Würzburg (Bavaria), Karlsruhe (Baden-Württemberg), Saarbruecken (Saarland), Trier, Koblenz and Mainz (all Rhineland-Palatinate), and Duisburg (North Rhine-Westphalia).
+These forecast centres gather the information directly from the numerous water level stations by means of computerized data transfer via modern and telephone.
+The number of water level stations varies considerably among the states with approximately 300 stations in Baden-Württemberg and 38 in the Saarland.6

-Almost all the WSV water-level stations measure or estimate river discharges.
-However, not all these stations are fully equipped for the flood information Service (between 8% of the situations in Rhineland-Palatinate and 52% in Hesse).4 In practice the water-levels have proven to be more adequate indicators for flood development.
-In both Cologne and Koblenz, the local water gauge (the "Kölner Pegel"; the "Koblenzer Pegel" resp.) is the locus of measurement in the alarm and action plan of the disaster response.
-In order to estimate the development of local water-levels, upstream water gauges of the Rhine and Moselle as well as its tributaries are watched.
+Almost all the wsv water level stations measure or estimate river discharges.
+However, not all these stations are fully equipped for the flood information Service (between 8% of the situations in Rhineland-Palatinate and 52% in Hesse).
+In practice the water levels have proven to be more adequate indicators for flood development.
+In both Cologne and Koblenz, the local water gauge is the locus of measurement in the alarm and action plan of the Disaster Response.
+In order to estimate the development of local water levels, upstream water gauges of the Rhine and Moselle as well as its tributaries are watched.
 This allows for reliable forecasts up to 24 hours.
 Precise forecasts can be given only for six hours.